VPCs for every event for repeated time-to-event data

 package to generate a KM curve for the original data and each replicate of the simulated data.
 A time grid must be specified in order to get the KM curve on the same times for all replicates.calculate percentiles over replicates for the simulated data

-plot the oroginal KM curve and prediction interval using
+plot the original KM curve and prediction interval using

 ggplot2